defenseunicorns/leapfrogai/src/leapfrogai_api/README.md

     supabase status # to check status and see your keys
     ```

-5. Create a local api user
+5. Create a local API user

     ```bash
     make user